microsoft/ChakraCore-wiki/Building-ChakraCore.md

-You can build ChakraCore on Windows 7 SP1 or above with either Visual Studio 2013 or 2015, as long as C++ support is installed[*](#build_for_arm).
+You can build ChakraCore on Windows 7 SP1 or above, and Windows Server 2008 R2 or above, with either Visual Studio 2013 or 2015, as long as C++ support is installed[*](#build_for_arm).
 ChakraCore currently only works on Windows, but support for Linux is on our [[roadmap]].

 To build ChakraCore: